bgamari/ghc-wiki-import/explicit-call-stack.md

 There has been a vigorous thread on error attribution ("I get a `head []` error; but who called `head`?").
 This page summarises some half baked ideas that Simon and I have been discussing.
 Do by all means edit this page to add comments and further ideas or pointers.
-(As usual, *discussion* is best done by email; but this could be a place to record ideas, design alternatives, list pros and cons etc.)
+(As usual, *discussion* is best done by email; but this page could be a place to record ideas, design alternatives, list pros and cons etc.)